yektaparlak/ICMP-Packet-Watcher/README.md

 # ICMP-Packet-Watcher
-Featuring distinct tailoring for Windows (via Win32 API Approach) and Linux (via Raw Socket Approach), ICMP Packet Watcher is a network monitoring tool developed during an Aselsan internship in September 2022.
+Featuring distinct tailoring for Windows (via Winsock API Approach) and Linux (via Raw Socket Approach), ICMP Packet Watcher is a network monitoring tool developed during an Aselsan internship in September 2022.

 Using the ***Wireshark program***, I conducted a detailed monitoring and analysis of ICMP packet information.
 It can be found the corresponding analysis details in the report I authored, beginning from page 10.
 <br>

-## _**<ins> Win32 API Aproach Code Has Been Updated**: </ins>_
+## _**<ins> Winsock API Aproach Code Has Been Updated**: </ins>_

 **1. Dynamic Ping Count Feature**:
    - Introduced functionality to allow dynamic selection of ping count, enabling users to choose between unlimited pings or specify the number of pings manually by accepting user input character 't' for unlimited pings or 'm' for manual count selection.